 - 1. How long have you been employed at your current institution? - 2.
 Which best describes you? - 3.
-What is your employment status at this institution this semester? - 43.
-What is your race/ethnicity (as you define it)? (check all that apply) - 4.
+What is your employment status at this institution this semester? - 4.
+What is your race/ethnicity (as you define it)?
+(Check all that apply): (1) American Indian or Alaska Native, (2) Asian or Asian American, (3) Black or African American, (4) Hispanic or Latino/a, (5) Native Hawaiian or Other Pacific Islander, (6) White, (7) Prefer not to respond - 6.
 What is your gender identity?
+(Check all that apply): (1) Male, (2) Female, (3) Prefer not to respond

-Fellow Employee's Willingness to Help (4 questions)
+Fellow employee's willingness to help (1 question)

-- 24. Call for help (e.g. call 911) if they hear a neighbor yelling "help". - 25.
-Talk to a student who they suspect is in an abusive relationship. - 26.
+- 27. Call for help (e.g. call 911) if they hear a neighbor yelling "help". - 27.
+Talk to a student who they suspect is in an abusive relationship. - 27.
 Get help and resources for a student who tells then that they have been assaulted. - 27.
 Tell a campus authority about information they have that might help in a sexual assault case even if pressured by their peers to stay silent.

-Perceptions of the Campus (3 questions)
+Perceptions of the campus (3 questions)